runconvert-logo

 A: Yup!
 TXT removes formatting and macros, perfect for clean text.
 RunConvert turns your DOCM into TXT in a snap—just upload and select TXT.
 It’s like turning a coded message into a simple note.
 Need just the words?
 RunConvert’s got you.

-Q: Can I use RunConvert without an internet connection?
+Q: Can I use RunConvert on my phone or tablet?

-Q: Can I convert a document from one version of Word to another?
+Q: Can I convert a document to multiple formats at once?

 What is MHTML (MIME HTML)?